- July 20, 2014

 AFRICAN CONCEPTS OF REINCARNATION

-The concept of reincarnation has being a critical issue among some scholar both Africa and non-Africans, to narrow it down, what is reincarnation.
-In terms of definition, therefore, the belief that a deceased person can be reborn is advanced in this dissertation as referring to only reincarnation, but not to either metempsychosis or transmigration.
+Reincarnation is the belief that a deceased person can be reborn but not to either metempsychosis or transmigration.
 Many scholars would agree that reincarnation is a pristine concept, yet it is so present in the beliefs and worldviews of several cultures today (including those of Africa).

 Some evidence of reincarnations in Africa

-Old scar, the reappearance of bodily marks of deceased persons on the body of new born baby is one basis for the Igbos belief in reincarnation.
-In the circumstance of mentally ill people who were violent in a past life and were constrained wearing handcuffs or ankle restraints for a long time before they died; it is believed that the scar of the wound caused by the handcuffs does appear on the wrists or ankles of some of them upon their reincarnation.
-The scientist or medical field has refute it, they are of the view that it is abnormal function the system.
+Old scar, the reappearance of bodily marks of deceased persons on the body of a newborn baby is one basis for the Igbos’ belief in reincarnation.
+In the circumstance of mentally ill people who were violent in a past life and were constrained to wearing handcuffs or ankle restraints for a long time before they died; it is believed that the scar of the wound caused by the handcuffs does appear on the wrists or ankles of some of them upon their reincarnation.
+The scientist or medical field has refuted it, they are of the view that it is abnormal to function the system.

 RESEMBLANCE AND BEHAVIOUR:

-this evident is common to us, one can give birth to a child, that will resemble the grandfather both facial and in character.
-Medically there is what is called gene, for them there is a transfer of gene pass down from parent to child in this case they also debunk the theory of reincarnation.
+This is common to us, one can give birth to a child, that will resemble the grandfather both facial and in character.
+Medically there is what is called a gene, for them, there is a transfer of genes passed down from parent to child in this case they also debunk the theory of reincarnation.

 Edwards, Paul, Reincarnation: A Critical Examination ISBN 1-57392-921-2.